-CINEMA PRODUCTION
+CERTIFICATE PROGRAMS CINEMA PRODUCTION Certificate

 A certificate in Cinema Production will be issued by the Cinema-Television Department upon submittal of an application by the student to the Department Chair after successful completion of the courses listed below.
-All courses must be taken at LACC and completed with a satisfactory grade.
+All courses must be taken at LACC and completed with a grade of "C" or better.

 Cinema 1 3

 Cinema 2 3

 Cinema 3 3

-Cinema 4 3
+Cinema 4

-Cinema 5 3
+Cinema 5

 Cinema 6 3

-Cinema 9 3
+Cinema 9

 Cinema 10 3

 Cinema 20 3

 Cinema 32 3

 Law 33 or Cinema 33 3

-Total Units 33
+Total Units

-CINEMA/VIDEO PRODUCTION
+CINEMA/VIDEO PRODUCTION Certificate